 Primoz Kadunc holds a degree in organizational management which he has put into practice while guiding and on his journeys worldwide.
 Thanks to a legendary road trip to India, his extensive travels throughout South and Central America, and the time he spent completing his education in Portugal and Spain, he’s fluent in multiple languages, including Spanish, Portuguese, English, German, and Serbo-Croatian.
 When not guiding, Primoz enjoys sailing (in fact, he has sailed across the Atlantic!), scuba diving, climbing, and exploring new Alpine trails.

 Thanks to a successful career in a multinational company, Joze Ricnik gained significant experience in the fields of management and organization so his tours always run smoothly!
 Deciding he needed a new challenge in his life, Joze started traveling and then guiding both in his native Slovenia and throughout the world, including in the wild lands of Patagonia and the nearby Balkans.
 A keen photographer, hiker, and mountain biker, he also has a passion for cooking and enjoying good wine and food with friends and family.

 A passion for traveling was instilled in Irena Silic at a young age thanks to her intrepid parents taking Irena with them on their adventures throughout her native Slovenia and her father’s native Croatia as well as other parts of the world.
 With a degree in Culture Studies, Irena has traveled extensively throughout Europe and Asia and speaks five languages.
-When she’s not inspiring our guests with her passion for the nature, history, and culture of Slovenia, you can find her skiing, camping, biking, or kayaking.
+When she’s not inspiring our guests with her passion for the nature, history, and culture of her native region, you can find her skiing, camping, biking, or kayaking.